danial-amin/danial-amin/README.md

-- 👋 Hi, I’m @danial-amin
+- 👋 Hi, I’m Danial Amin.
+You can call me Dany.
+- 💻 I am currently working as a Data Scientist for a Electric Vehicle Battery Production and Optimization Company.
-- 👀 I’m interested in Data Science and Artificial Intelligence in domains of Aerospace Engineering.
+- 👀 I’m interested in Data Science and Artificial Intelligence in domains of Engineering & IoT data.
-- 🌱 I’m currently learning Computer Vision via Deep Learning and it's applications in Aviation Surveillance.
+- 🌱 I’m currently learning Optimization techniques for design and process optimizations using ML algorithms.
 - 💞️ I’m looking to collaborate on Research Projects and Discussions.
-- 📫 How to reach me on my email address danial.amin@iubh.de | danial.a@turing.com or reach me on Linkedin here https://www.linkedin.com/in/danialamin/
+- 📫 You can reach me on my [portfolio](https://danial-amin.github.io) or on [Linkedin](https://www.linkedin.com/in/danialamin/)

 <!---
 danial-amin/danial-amin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.